A2 Key (KET)

 • interact with English speakers who talk slowly and clearly

-• write short, simple notes
+• write short, simple notes and messages

-Who takes Cambridge A2 Key (KET)?
+Who takes Cambridge A2 Key (KET) exam?

 Format of the exam